NDUWRDC/LIMS/README.md

   * Linked to one method
   * Minimum and Maximum, where one value may be NULL
 * Manage Samples, where each sample has
-  * A linked to a customer
+  * A link to a customer (Module THIRD PARTIES required)
   * Details on the sample, such as sampling place and time, sampling person, volume, etc.
   * Muliple tests, where each test is linked to one method; each test is linked to the responsible person
   * Nonconformities